loco

 You can grant consent to any registered third-party app to access your health data.
 To grant consent via the third-party app:

-1. Log into your third-party app.
+1. Sign in to your third-party app.

 3. On the list of health plans, select Geisinger Health Plan.

+5. Grant consent to the third-party app.
 Your data will be shared upon successfully granting consent.

 How to renew consent